 The Operational Technology (OT) network connection used for production devices such as robots, transfer bands, pumps, packaging machines, and other similar devices.
 The machines are usually controlled by PLC-s, and they use this network to communicate with each other.

 A packet-based attack involves altering data streams to trigger harmful actions.
 The primary motive behind this procedure is achieving economic gain.
 The cyberattack, from a process engineering perspective, has the potential to result in particularly intricate failures that could potentially impede the operations of production machines, produce defective products, or even result in the complete shutdown of production.
 Nowadays, it's not uncommon that these attacks can affect entire manufacturing establishments.

-During our literature review, which was focused on articles published between 2021 and 2023, it was discovered that there has been a significant increase in scientific research on cybersecurity topics in OT-networks, as evidenced by the work of (Al-Jazari, 2021), (Kuzlu, 2021), and (Saharkizan, 2020).
-We're aiming to employ pre-trained AI in the microcontroller realm in the near future.
-This is the reason we decided to implement a TCP/IP network structure with a minimal number of clients.
+Our literature review, focusing on articles published between 2021 and 2023, revealed a significant increase in the amount of scientific research on cybersecurity topics in OT networks.
+For example, an article by (Aljabri, 2021) points to the importance of cyber defense and its escalation.
+This trend has also increased in the world of IoT (Kuzlu, 2021).
+The previous two studies are confirmed by a third one (Saharkizan, 2020).
+All three authors analyze the potential of artificial intelligence for cyber security.
+But our goal is to apply pre-trained artificial intelligence to microcontrollers in the near future.
+Therefore, we decided to implement a TCP/IP network structure with a minimal number of clients.

 Consider a Modbus TCP/IP network topology as an example.
 A data packet is sent to each peripheral.
 When searching for a failure or anomaly, these packets must be analysed to find the root cause of the problem.
 This analysis is usually done manually by humans (e.g., in Wireshark or tshark software), which adds an additional source of error.

 The identification of the source and destination of packets on OT-networks is accomplished by labelling them with IP-addresses.
 Since a large number of clients share a common OT-network, data streams could be generated every nanosecond.